Fortified Wine

 Flavor Profile

-Pronounced warming sensation from elevated alcohol content, creating mouthfeel and finish length
+Pronounced warming sensation from elevated alcohol content; smooth integration in well-made examples

 Seasonality